abelgacem/topix-jk-site-it/docs/categories/_definitions/list/ai/whatis/ml.md

 ## Machine learning
 - ML. is acronym for **M**achine **L**earning.
 - A domain in computer science.
 A subdomain of {{ site.data.name.ai }}
-- The object of study is algorthims that gives the computer:
+- The object of study is algorthims that gives {{ site.data.name.ais }}:
   - the abilities to **learn**
   - the abilities to **make decision** on data and not on **explicit instructions**
 - Is about: